One of the two major divisions of Geography; the spatial analysis of human population, its cultures, activities, and landscapes.

 A region that only exists as a conceptualization or an idea and not as a physically demarcated entity.

-the spread of a feature or trend through bodily movement of people from one place to another
+the spread of ideas, objects, or traits from one culture to another

-the modification of the social patterns, traits, or structures of one group or society by contact with those of another; the resultant blend
+the modification of the social patterns, traits, or structures of one group or society by contact with those of another

 the view that the natural environment has a controlling influence over various aspects of human life including cultural development